England. Change location

 Support from your tutor

-You’ll have a tutor who will help you with the study material and mark and comment on your written work, and whom you can ask for advice and guidance both via online forum and by phone or email.
+You’ll have a tutor who will help you with the study material and mark and comment on your written work.
+You can ask your tutor for advice and guidance both via an online forum and by phone or email.
 Your tutor also offers general support throughout the module, as you progress through the Handbook, which is the principal guide to your learning.

 Contact us if you want to know more about study with The Open University before you register.